OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 ### ✅ Checkpoint

 At this point, you've investigated additional customizations you can make to the Sign-In Page by using the embedded Sign-In Page Code Editor.

 ### 🎉 End of Module 2 Labs

 **You may close this workspace project, ensuring all changes were saved.**

 ## Module 3: Exploring Authentication Protocol Flows

-### Lab 3.1 Project Set Up
+### Lab 3.1 Project Setup

 🎯 Objective: In order to have working copies of our previously configured redirect apps in our portal, we'll need to copy them to this workspace.
 This will be necessary to see how SSO works as we configure additional applications in the portal.